francis-clairicia/EasyNetwork/docs/source/howto/advanced/buffered_serializers.rst

 .. important::

-   I want to point out that it's not about speed, it's about improving global performance by minimizing memory footprint over time.
+   I want to point out that it's not about speed.
+It may slow the server down a bit, but it will be more robust.

 ------